hawkhai/hawkhai.github.io/_posts/2020-08-24-enum-win-device.md

 {% highlight cpp %}
 wIndex = 0;
 spDevInfoData.cbSize = sizeof(SP_DEVINFO_DATA);
-while (1)
+while (true)
 {
     if (SetupDiEnumDeviceInfo(hDevInfo,
                               wIndex,
-                               &spDevInfoData))
+                              &spDevInfoData)) {
         .
         .
-};
+    }
+}
 {% endhighlight %}

 The second parameter is Supplies the zero-based index of the device information element to retrieve.

 The Last parameter is Supplies a pointer to an SP_DEVINFO_DATA structure to receive information about this element.
 The caller must set cbSize to sizeof(SP_DEVINFO_DATA).

 Get device name from Registry via SetupDiGetDeviceRegistryPropertyA function